Artur-Poffo/Code-Spark-API/README.md

 - [x] Instructors can add classes to modules.
 - [x] Should be able to register tags
 - [x] Responsible instructor can add "tags" to their course to inform students about technologies present in the course.
-- [ ] Instructors can upload videos.
+- [ ] Instructors can create classes and upload videos to them.
 - [ ] Instructor can upload a certificate template for students upon course completion.
 - [ ] Return information of an instructor with their courses.